mr-mixas/Log-Log4Cli/README.md

 # DESCRIPTION

-Lightweight, but sufficient and user friendly logging for command line tools with minimal impact on performance, no configuration and no non-core dependencies.
+Lightweight, but sufficient and user friendly logging for command line tools with minimal impact on performance, optional configuration and no non-core dependencies.

 # EXPORT